-- (c) Submission.
-Within 30 calendar days of notice to proceed, or such other time as may be specified in the contract, the Contractor shall submit the project schedule, together with a written narrative describing the major work activities on the critical path, and major constraints underlying the sequence and logic of the project schedule. - (e) Activities.
-(1) The Contractor shall use a critical path method project schedule to plan, coordinate, and perform the work. - (2) The project schedule shall depict all activities necessary to complete the work, including, as applicable, all submittal and submittal review activities, all procurement activities, and all field activities, including mobilization, construction, startup, testing, balancing, commissioning, and punchlist.
+(c) Submission.
+Within 30 calendar days of notice to proceed, or such other time as may be specified in the contract, the Contractor shall submit the project schedule, together with a written narrative describing the major work activities, activities on the critical path, and major constraints underlying the sequence and logic of the project schedule.

+(e) Activities.
+(1) The Contractor shall use a critical path method project schedule to plan, coordinate, and perform the work.

+(2) The project schedule shall depict all activities necessary to complete the work, including, as applicable, all submittal and submittal review activities, all procurement activities, and all field activities, including mobilization, construction, startup, testing, balancing, commissioning, and punchlist.
+(3) Activities shall be sufficiently detailed and limited in duration to enable proper planning and coordination of the work, effective evaluation of the reasonableness and realism of the project schedule, accurate monitoring of progress, and reliable analysis of schedule impacts.